1970–71 FA Cup: Calendar

+Qualifying rounds

+Most participating clubs that were not members of the Football League competed in the qualifying rounds to secure one of 28 places available in the first round.

+The winners from the fourth qualifying round were South Shields, Bradford Park Avenue, Scarborough, Rhyl, Bangor City, Great Harwood, Wigan Athletic, Hereford United, Tamworth, Grantham, Boston United, Chelmsford City, Barnet, Oxford City, Wycombe Wanderers, Cheltenham Town, Slough Town, Aveley, Bishop's Stortford, Hendon, Ringmer, Crawley Town, Walton & Hersham, Margate, Wimbledon, Yeovil Town, Minehead and Weymouth.

+Those appearing in the competition proper for the first time were Great Harwood, Aveley, Bishop's Stortford, Ringmer, Crawley Town and Minehead.
+Of the others, Rhyl had last featured at this stage in 1962–63 and Slough Town had last done so in 1945-46 (during their short-lived Slough United amalgamation).

+The once-mighty Rhyl had qualified for the first round of the FA Cup in a competition-record 15 consecutive seasons up to and including 1962-63.
+This season the club played in 12 matches across seven rounds of the tournament, defeating Pwllheli & District, Porthmadog, Oswestry Town (after a replay), South Liverpool (after a second replay), Hartlepool and Barnsley (after another second replay) before going out to Swansea City at Vetch Field in the third round.
+However, as if to emphasize their recent decline, this season also saw Rhyl's consecutive qualification record finally broken by Hereford United in that club's penultimate non-league season before being voted into the Football League.

 Results

 First round proper

-At this stage clubs from the Football League Third and Fourth Divisions joined 28 non-league clubs having come through the qualifying rounds.
-To complete this round Macclesfield Town, Telford United, Enfield and Dagenham were given byes as finalists of FA Trophy and FA Amateur Cup of the last season.
-Matches were scheduled to be played on Saturday, 21 November 1970, with the exception of the Great Harwood–Rotherham United match, which was played the following Tuesday.
-Nine matches were drawn, of which one went to a second replay.
+At this stage the 48 clubs from the Football League Third and Fourth Divisions joined the non-league clubs who came through the qualifying rounds.
+To complete this round, four additional non-league clubs were given byes.
+Macclesfield Town and Telford United were the finalists from the inaugural FA Trophy competition held during the previous season, while Enfield and Dagenham were the finalists from the previous season's FA Amateur Cup.

+Matches were scheduled to be played on Saturday, 21 November 1970, with the exception of the Great Harwood–Rotherham United match which was played the following Tuesday.
+Nine matches were drawn, with Scunthorpe United and Tranmere Rovers needing a second replay at Goodison Park to settle their tie (in Scunthorpe's favour).

 Second round proper

 The matches were scheduled for Saturday, 12 December 1970.
 Six matches were drawn, with replays taking place later the same week or the week after.
 The Lincoln City–Bradford City match required a second replay, which was played on the 21 December.

 Third round proper

 The 44 First and Second Division clubs entered the competition at this stage.
 The matches were scheduled Saturday, 2 January 1971, but ten were played at later dates.
 Seven matches were drawn and went to replays.
+Yeovil Town, Rhyl, Wigan Athletic and Barnet were the last non-league clubs left in the competition.